-- Liquid HF is one of the strongest and most corrosive acids.
+- Fluoride poisoning leading to cardiac arrest and potentially death. - Liquid HF is one of the strongest and most corrosive acids.
 It can be irritating to the skin, eyes, and respiratory tract.
 Contact with exposed body parts can cause painful burns and even death. - In high concentrations (more than 50%), HF usually causes immediate burns that are extremely painful and slow to heal. - In lower concentrations, exposure may not be apparent for several hours, but can still cause burns and further damage if not washed off. - HF causes such severe burns because it penetrates beneath the skin and dissociates into hydrogen and fluoride ions.
-When fluoride ions bind with calcium in the body, it

-- can result in tissue destruction, decalcification of bone, cardiac arrhythmia, and liver and kidney damage. - The OSHA Permissible Exposure Limit for hydrogen fluoride is 3 ppm.
+When fluoride ions bind with calcium in the body, it can result in tissue destruction, decalcification of bone, cardiac arrhythmia, and liver and kidney damage. - The OSHA Permissible Exposure Limit for hydrogen fluoride is 3 ppm.
 The American Conference of Governmental Industrial Hygienists recommends a ceiling (instantaneous) limit of 2 ppm and an 8-hour limit of 0.5 ppm.